How to Cut a Cigar Without a Cutter Like a Pro

 Blunt Instruments: Screwdrivers and Golf Tees

 Consider the screwdriver, for instance.
 Position its tip at the cap's center and apply gentle, steady pressure while twisting and pushing.
 Gradually, a small opening will form.
 Repeat this process, widening the hole until you achieve your desired draw.
-This is indeed amongst the most unconventional ways to cut a cigar without a cutter.
+This is indeed amongst the most unconventional ways to cut cigar without cutters.

 Testing the Draw